 High turnover from your service provider not only creates headaches for you as a property or facility manager, but it also impacts how you run your business with substandard service delivery, missed deadlines and forgotten duties resulting in complaints.

 A new cleaning crew will require fresh training, and this means your property will bear the brunt of the employees’ learning curve—and who’d want a constant stream of new faces in their facility every month?

 Since high employee turnover is financially straining, some cleaning companies will make up for their losses by reducing employee wages, limiting cleaning budgets, neglecting important cleaning equipment, and (eventually) passing this cost to you by charging too much while providing sub-par work.

-Choosing a Janitorial Company with a Low Employee Turnover
+Choosing a Company with a Low Employee Turnover

-A professional janitorial company understands how much of an impact high turnover can have to their clients.
+A professional company understands how much of an impact high turnover can have on its clients.
 Therefore, they strive to make their employee turnover as low as possible.
 The best cleaning company should: